Saba (island): Transport

 In 1972, a pier was completed in Fort Bay to access the island.
 Travel is also provided by ferry services to and from Sint Maarten with the Makana and The Edge ferries.

 Of note are 800 steps carved from stone, known as "The Ladder", which reach from Ladder Bay to the settlement known as The Bottom.
 Until the late 20th century, everything that was brought to the island in boats and ships was carried up by hand using these steps.
 The steps are now often used by tourists who wish to experience an intense climb.

+There is a bus system on the island, and the 2024–2029 transportation plan calls for bus shelters in every village.

 Energy

-Like many Caribbean islands, Saba is dependent on fossil fuels imports, which leaves it vulnerable to global oil price fluctuations that directly impact the cost of electricity.
+Like many Caribbean islands, Saba is dependent on fossil fuels imports, which leaves it vulnerable to global oil price fluctuations that directly affect the cost of electricity.
 Electricity supply depends on a diesel power plant to supply 60% of the island's demand.
+In 2019, solar parks in Hell's Gate (adjacent to the airport) and The Bottom became operational.
+For up to 10 hours a day, the entire island of Saba is powered by solar energy from these two solar parks and their battery storage.

 According to a report by the Low Emission Development Strategies Global Partnership (LEDS GP), the Government of Saba made the decision to transform the island to 100% sustainable energy to eventually eliminate dependence on fossil fuel-generated electricity.
 This new energy policy is defined by the 'Social development plan 2014–2020' and 'Saba's energy sector strategy'.
 Intermediate targets are 20% renewable electricity by 2017, which was reached in 2018; and 40% by 2020, which is expected to be reached by March 2019.

+Poverty

+There is poverty on Saba, although there is social pressure to keep this hidden.
+Rent is unaffordable for many local residents on the island, pressures include the high cost of utilities and groceries, as well as limited housing.

+There is a heavy dependence on imported food.
+Grocery day is Wednesday, with food arriving from Miami each week.
+Local efforts at addressing food insecurity include subsidized animal feed (shipped in from Puerto Rico) and a Farmer's Market truck ("roving farmer's market").
+There is also a "public-private partnership between the [Dutch] public entity and the United States-based corporation Gezondheid Farms" to increase access to hydroponically-grown local produce.
+Over 100 food trees were distributed at a World Food Day event in 2024.